 Domino's Pizza, Inc. (referred to as the "Company," "Domino's" or in the first person notations of "we," "us" and "our") is the number one pizza delivery company in the United States, based on reported consumer spending, and has a leading presence internationally.
 On average, over one million pizzas are sold each day throughout the system, with deliveries covering approximately ten million miles per week.
 We pioneered the pizza delivery business and have built the Domino's Pizza® brand into one of the most widely recognized consumer brands in the world.
 Together with our franchisees, we have supported the Domino's Pizza® brand with an estimated \$1.4 billion in domestic advertising spending over the past five years.
-We operate through a network of 8,773 Company-owned and franchise stores, located in all 50 states and in more than 60 countries.
-In addition, we operate 17 regional dough manufacturing and supply chain centers in the contiguous United States and six dough manufacturing and supply chain centers outside the contiguous United States.
+We operate through a network of 8,999 Company-owned and franchise stores, located in all 50 states and in more than 60 international markets.
+In addition, we operate 16 regional dough manufacturing and supply chain centers, one thin crust manufacturing center and one vegetable processing supply chain center in the contiguous United States and six dough manufacturing and supply chain centers outside the contiguous United States.
 The foundation of our system-wide success and leading market position is our strong relationships with our franchisees, comprised of over 2,000 owner-operators dedicated to the success of the Domino's Pizza® brand.

-Over our 48-year history, we have developed a simple business model focused on our core strength of delivering quality pizza in a timely manner.
-This business model includes a delivery-oriented store design with low capital requirements, a focused menu of pizza and complementary side items, committed owner-operator franchisees and a vertically-integrated supply chain system.
-Our earnings are driven largely from retail sales at our franchise stores, which generate royalty payments and supply chain revenues to us.
+We will celebrate our 50th anniversary in 2010 and over our 49-year history, we have developed a simple business model focused on our core strength of delivering quality pizza and other complementary items in a timely manner.
+This business model includes a delivery-oriented store design with low capital requirements, a focused menu of pizza and other complementary items, committed owner-operator franchisees and a vertically-integrated supply chain system.
+Our earnings are driven largely by retail sales at our franchise stores, which generate royalty payments and supply chain revenues to us.
 We also generate earnings through retail sales at our Company-owned stores.